MinaSamir11/react-native-in-app-review/README.md

 Linking is not required in React Native 0.60 and above.

+Don't forget to run ```npx pod-install``` after that !

+- If you do not have CocoaPods already installed on your machine, run ```sudo gem install cocoapods``` to set it up the first time, after that run ```npx pod-install```

 **React Native 0.59 and below**

-Run `react-native link react-native-in-app-review` to link the react-native-in-app-review library.
-Then follow the instructions for your platform to link react-native-in-app-review into your project:
+Run `react-native link react-native-in-app-review` to link the react-native-in-app-review library. after following the instructions for your platform to link react-native-in-app-review into your project:

 ### Manual Linking